Skip to main content

 SymptomWhat to check

-list-models fails before the channel even mattersfix the Volcengine provider lane first; do not debug the channel before the hosted path is healthy
+runtime models list fails before the channel even mattersfix the Volcengine provider lane first; do not debug the channel before the hosted path is healthy

 websocket setup still asks for webhook-only materialthe config shape is wrong; websocket mode should not depend on verification_token or encrypt_key